-Policymakers should recognize DMA (and similar competition platform interventions) as a trade barrier intended to discriminate against those viewed as foreign competitors in the digital economy, in particular Japanese digital innovators.
-Notably, the United States Trade Representative did so recently when it categorized DMA as a barrier to digital trade in its annual National Trade Estimate.16 The DMA is antithetical to the free and fair trade principles and conditions that have enabled mobile economy success and growth, and the potential of its replication in other important markets is a threat to innovation and job creation.
+Policymakers should recognize DMA (and similar competition platform interventions) as a trade barrier intended to discriminate against those viewed as foreign competitors in the digital economy, in particular digital innovators across COMESA.
+The DMA is antithetical to the free and fair trade principles and conditions that have enabled mobile economy success and growth, and the potential of its replication in other important markets is a threat to innovation and job creation.
 This conclusion emerges through analyses of the DMA from several angles: